• Skip to primary navigation

 Lofthouse Copycat Sugar Cookies

 If you love the store bought soft and delicious sugar cookies, now you can make them at home!
-Lofthouse Sugar Cookies are are a nice thick, light sugar cookie with frosting and sprinkles.
+Lofthouse Cookies are are a nice thick, light sugar cookie with frosting and sprinkles.
 And this copycat recipe is better than the originals!

 Lofthouse Copycat Sugar Cookies